7 Best Affordable Pet Insurance Companies of 2026

 Breed Exclusion

-Since some breeds of dogs and cats are predisposed to diabetes or ligament injuries or other medical conditions, they will be excluded from your policy or only insurable at a high cost.
+Since some breeds of dogs and cats are predisposed to diabetes ligament injuries or other medical conditions, they will be excluded from your policy or only insurable at a high cost.

 Age Exclusion